akantak/etrade_tax_poland/README.md

 python3 -m etrade_tax_poland /tmp/statements
 ```

+> Error logs "Advanced encoding /NULL not implemented yet" can be present
+> when parsing new PDF files (starting 2024).
+It is caused by incorrect
+> metadata in the trade files.
+I decided to leave it there, instead
+> of disabling logging from PdfReader at all.

 #### Additional parameter flags

 - `-x` - don't compile to xlsx, data would stay in csv files